 The lack of the will to make good energy policy decisions is the number one cause of the asphyxiation of African businesses because in every economy, power is the generating factor.

-The need for energy consumers protection agencies: beside regulatory authorities, there should be consumer rights and protection agencies backed up by legislations and made up of members of the public.
-These agencies should comprise of people who are professionals from different fields and non-professionals – the professionals will see from experts’ points of views while the non-professionals will perceive from end-users perspectives.
+The need for energy consumers protection agencies: beside regulatory authorities, there should be consumer rights and protection agencies backed by legislations and made up of members of the public.
+These agencies should comprise of people who are professionals from different fields, and non-professionals – the professionals will see from experts’ point of view while the non-professionals will perceive from end-users perspectives.
 With this, no one is taken advantage of by the companies that will manage the various energy strata.
 In advanced worlds, that is how it works and has always worked.
 If these are proven formulas, they can be replicated if the will to make it happen is existent.

 Looking into renewable energy: renewable energy is obtained from natural sources such as the sun, wind, water and biomass.
 There are none of these resources that Africa doesn’t have in abundance, especially the sun.
 Why should we suffer in the dark and be recessive in development when we have in excess what should catalyze our growth?
 The benefits of using renewable energy are immense; apart from the technological installations which are a bit expensive, every other resource required is cheap and readily available.
 In spite of the installation costs, on a long run, it is far cheaper than using the national grid.

 As the world laments over the speedy rate of natural degradation and global warming, using renewable energy is the answer.
 Carbon emission, evolution of carbon dioxide and greenhouse gases are sporadically cut down when there is an increase in the use of renewable energy.
 On top of it, jobs are created and income generated when individuals sell surplus energy produced.
 Using non-renewable energy involves the burning of hydrocarbons, and their emissions have been linked to air and water pollutions which are directly connected to neurological diseases, breathing problems, cancer and many other health challenges.